can3p/can3p.github.io/_posts/2018-06-03-client-writeup-merge.md

 `<lj-embed source="youtube" vid="1bU7COLWJE0">` which was totally
 enough to restore original embed code.

-In order to put that together, I looked for an appropriate html parsing library and after a couple of experiments it turned out that `plump` library was completely sufficient for the purpose.
-The trick is that `plump` can not only serialize html but also print it back and this is where it appeared to be super easy to plug in and turn html generation into markdown generation.
+In order to put that together, I looked for an appropriate html parsing library and after a couple of experiments it turned out that [plump][plump] library was completely sufficient for the purpose.
+The trick is that `plump` can not only parse html but also serialize it back and this is where it appeared to be super easy to plug in and turn html generation into markdown generation.
 Serialization is actually done by one generic function, `plump-dom:serialize-object` and Common Lisp generics and auxiliary methods made it trivial to achieve desired behavior.

 First, I was able to target only tags I was interested in by specifying the type of the first argument, which represented the